dobster/dobster.github.io/_posts/2020-02-08-peer-to-peer-sharing-ios.markdown

 Exchanging data
 ---

-The Network framework is suprisingly primitive in dealing with transfer of data.
+The Network framework is suprisingly primitive when dealing with transfer of data.
 The WWDC 2019 Advanced Network 2 presentation walks through creating an elaborate transfer protocol specific to the demoed "TicTacToe" application.
 We can simplify things by implementing a basic Type-Length-Message protocol as described, but letting the users of our MultipeerSession object to exchange Codable structs on their own terms.
 Much saner and simpler!

 {% highlight swift %}